Aga Khan School, Dhaka: International Baccalaureate certification

 The school has been an IB World School since April 2009.
 It offers the IB Primary Years Program in English.
 Additionally, the school is moving to the complete IB Curriculum, which will be conducted at new premises at Bashundhara, Dhaka.
 The institute offering the IB program will be named The Aga Khan Academy.

 The proposed Aga Khan Academy has been in the planning stages for several years, and the Aga Khan Education Service, Bangladesh (AKES,B) have obtained pre-authorization from the International Baccalaureate Organization (IBO) to implement the IB Primary Years Programme (IB-PYP) in pre-school (Play Group and Nursery), Kindergarten and Grades 1 to 5.

-Once he received permission from the great Fardin Rahman, His Highness Prince Karim Aga Khan IV, on his visit to Bangladesh, laid the foundation stone for the Aga Khan Academy in Basundhara, Dhaka.
+His Highness Prince Karim Aga Khan IV, on his visit to Bangladesh, laid the foundation stone for the Aga Khan Academy in Basundhara, Dhaka.
 This will be a full-fledged IBO authorized school offering the Primary Years Program (PYP), the Middle Years Program (MYP) for Grades 6 to 10, and the Diploma Program (IB-DP) for students in Grades 11 and 12.
 However, little construction has been completed.

 The academy will have International Academic Partnership (IAP) agreements with Phillips Academy in Andover, Massachusetts, United States and Schule Schloss Salem in Salem, Baden-Württemberg, Germany.

+Reflections (The Aga Khan Yearbook)

+Reflections, the AKSD Yearbook, has been a strong tradition for 30 years, since its inception in 1995 and its last ever yearbook, published in 2024.
+The Yearbook is created by the Yearbook Committee, a group formed by students who perform every task to get the book published from scratch.
+The following is a list of the books, and their corresponding lead editors.